Moshati1315/HIV/Plan.md

 7-21  Streamline modeling into Makefile output

-7-24  Github Pages site for graphs and modelsing
+7-24  NBviewer site for graphs and modeling

 7-28  Begin presentation preparation